ankoroma/data-440-project/README.md

 ### 8. Model Output
 - After running main.py, a window should pop up with the visualization: Switch to full screen for a better view
-- The 'viz' folder holds the .png file from the visualization and the .gif file for the animated time series plot.
+- The <i>viz</i> folder holds the .png file from the visualization and the .gif file for the animated time series plot.
-- If you chose to run site.py, a streamlit site should pop up in your default browser.
+- If you choose to run site.py, a streamlit site should pop up in your default browser.

 ---
 ---